-Step 2 - Complete Orientation
+Step 2 - Complete Workshop, CSI and Assessment

 - You can view it anytime, anywhere, and at your own pace.
 Computer labs are available

-on all campuses if you don't have internet access.
+on all campuses if you don't have Internet access.

-Share your academic background.
+Share your academic background

 Share your academic background in multiple ways:

 - High school transcript with overall GPA and English or math courses completed with

 a C or higher.**